 As mentioned before, one of the reasons why there is little research in Arabic digit recognition is that there is no free online Arabic digits database similar to that available for Latin digits.
 Digits databases collected in some other works are of small sizes and limited accessibility [16,17].
-In the following section, a new large Arabic digits database is going to be introduced.
+In the following section, the databases and classifiers are going to be introduced.

-3. Arabic Digits Databases

-A new Arabic digits database has been presented in two versions in [9].
-One version is the database in its original format [9], which is composed of binary non-size-normalized images.
-We call this version the Arabic Digits database (the ADBase).
-The other version is a Modified version of the ADBase (the MADBase) which has the same format as the MNIST, the well-known Latin digits database.
-The MADBase version of the database is the one used in this paper so as to make the comparison between Arabic and Latin digits valid.
-Both versions of the introduced database are going to be introduced in the following two subsections.

-The ADBase

-The ADBase is composed of 70,000 digits written by 700 participants.
-To ensure including different writing styles, the database was gathered from different institutions.

-The database is partitioned into two sets: a training set (60,000 digits – 6000 images per class) and a test set (10,000 digits – 1000 images per class).
+3. Benchmark Results

+In this section, we are going to report the performances of 10 different classification techniques on MNIST and MADBase to use in comparison between both databases.
+Each of these 10 classifiers will be fed directly with gray-scale pixel values of digit images without feature extraction step.
+Some of these classifiers have parameters which need to be specified (e.g., the number of hidden units of ANN).
+Such parameters are selected so as to give the best performance on a validation set; which is a set of 10,000 digits selected randomly from the training set.

-The MADBase
+The Database

-The objectives of this paper is to compare the performances of different classification techniques on Arabic digits with their performances on Latin.
+The objective of this paper is to compare the performances of different classification techniques on Arabic digits with their performances on Latin.
 To make such a comparison valid, the two databases of Arabic and Latin digits should be of the same format.
 Since we have chosen the MNIST to be the used Latin digits database, a Modified version of the ADBase (MADBase) that has the same size and format of MNIST has been created.
 The MADBase is created from ADBase as follows.
 For each digit of ADBase, its height (h) and width (w) are calculated, and then the digit is size-normalized to have a new height (hnew) and new width (wnew).
 The assigned values of hnew and wnew depend on whether h or w is greater than the other.
 If h>w, then hnew is set to 20, and w to floor(20×w/h).
 If w>h, then wnew is set to 20 and hnew to floor(20×h/w).
 This procedure ensures that each digit of MADBase is confined in a 20×20 box while its aspect ration is preserved.
 Note here that the resulting size-normalized digits have gray levels as a result of the anti-aliasing filter used in size-normalization procedure.
 Then each digit is placed in a 28×28 white background such that its center of gravity coincides with the center of the white background.

 The MADBase now has the same size and format of MNIST.
 Actually, MNIST is a modified version of the digits database NIST as MADBase is modified from ADBase.
 More about how MNIST is modified from NIST can be found in [1].
 Samples of 10 digits from MNIST and their corresponding digits from MADBase are shown in Fig. 2(a) and 2(b), respectively.

-Both the ADBase and the MADBase are available online for free at http://datacenter.aucegypt.edu/shazeem/.
+Both the MADBase is available for free at http://datacenter.aucegypt.edu/shazeem/.

 (a) (b)